CosmoStat/Tutorials/presentation_tips.md

 ⏰ Take the time to explain the idea, main results, describe a scientific plot in detail.

 Positive
 : **My Tip**: think of enhancing contrast.
 How does your method and result differ from what other people have done?
 How did you advance the state of the art?
-Show that you are aware of work that in particular *your audience* may have already done in that field.
+Show that you are aware of other people work, cite them.
+Be aware in particular of whether *your audience* may have already worked in that field.

 ![alt-text-here](assets/space.jpg)